matt-fonto/dev_ops/notes.md

 - If you're running untrusted code -- it's difficult to be confident that malicious code can't "escape" a container
 - Running MacOS or Windows within a Linux server
 - Need to emulate hardware devices

+## Section 8: Rolling deployments

+- Rolling deployment: strategy to deploy a new version of an application without downtime
+  - Rolling deployment algorithm:
+    - 1. Create an instance of the new version of the backend
+    - 2. Wait until new copy is up
+    - 3. Delete an instance of the old version of the backend
+    - 4. If any instances of the old version still exist, go back to step 1

+## Section 9: Blue/green deployments